Strophanthus preussii: Distribution and habitat

-Strophanthus preussii is native to west and central tropical Africa.
+Strophanthus preussii is native to a wide area of tropical Africa, from Guinea in the west, east to Tanzania and south to Angola.
 Its habitat is forested areas from sea level to 1400 m altitude.

+Conservation

+Strophanthus preussii has been assessed as least concern on the IUCN Red List.
+The species is broadly distributed and is not currently facing any major threats.

 Uses

 Traditional medicinal uses of Strophanthus preussii include treatment of gonorrhoea and healing of sores.
 The plant has also been used as arrow poison.